Caballesjason/my-git-cheatsheet/README.md

 ## Merging
 ### git merge
+A merge is when you want to combine one branch to another.
 To merge a branch into another, you simply type

 ```
 git merge <Branch Name>
 ```

 When merging two branches together, its important to note which branch is active.
-This is because when you execute `git merge <Branch Name>`, it takes what ever branch you typed in `<Branch Name>` and merges it into the active branch.
+This is because when you execute `git merge <Branch Name>`, it takes what ever branch you typed in `<Branch Name>` and merges it INTO the active branch.
 For example, if `main` is the current branch, then

 ```
 git merge <Feature One>